Dovre Line: Accidents

 The original Dovre Line was completed and officially opened on 17 September 1921.
 The inauguration ended on a tragic note when the train returning from the celebrations collided just after leaving Trondheim in the Nidareid train disaster the next day.
 The worst Norwegian railway disaster in peacetime also happened on the Dovre Line on 22 February 1975 when two trains collided one kilometer north of Tretten station, killing 27 people and wounding 25.
 There were approximately 800 people on the two trains.

 Plans

 The section between Eidsvoll and Hamar is currently being rebuilt and partly realigned as a double track line capable of 200-250 km/h.
 Some sections has already been opened, and the whole section is scheduled to be complete by 2027.

 Further north, there may be constructed some shorter double track sections between Hamar and Lillehammer.
 North of Lillehammer there are no plans for larger expansions.
 Longer crossing loops and renewal of the existing line and its infrastructure are the only plans in the foreseeable future.

+Driver’s cab documentation

+Several parts of the Dovre Line are documented through driver’s cab recordings made by Norwegian locomotive engineers.
+These videos illustrate gradients, curvature, winter operations and the line’s mountain profile.
+Full overview: